 I think of my content projects as campaigns, rather than individual stories.
 Don’t let your story die after one iteration; come up with a minimum of three follow-up stories ahead of time.
 In a content campaign about the value of Facebook vs Google Display ads during the FaceBook IPO run-up, for example, we created several follow-up stories to keep the momentum going: reasons to buy Facebook stock, reasons to sell Facebook stock at the IPO, why General Motors dumped Facebook ads, etc.

 These follow up stories all refer back to the original story and keep it alive for another news cycle.

 6. Syndicate Your Blog Content

 Media often refer to other publications when someone else has the scoop.
 If you’re putting time and effort into developing your own stories, see if you can syndicate your blog content.
 It takes a lot of time and effort to create original research, so I syndicate some of my blog articles on Yahoo Small Business and others; it definitely helps expand our reach and you have more credibility with media when you’re appearing in mainstream media outlets.

 7. Target International Press

-About 50 percent of the more than 10,000 press mentions we got in our Facebook IPO content campaign were from international publications.
-Start by targeting media outlets that translate articles from one language to another, like AP, AFP, Thompson Reuters, Dow Jones, and IDG.
-If you're appearing in these massive publications, you'll have no trouble getting smaller, international local news outlets to pick up your story.
+About 50% of the over 10,000 press mentions we got in our Facebook IPO content campaign were from international publications.
+Start by targeting media outlets that translate articles from one language to another, like AP, AFP, Thompson Reuters, Dow Jones and IDG.
+If you’re appearing in these massive publications, you’ll have no trouble getting smaller, international local news outlets to pick up your story.